What’s the opposite of choking under pressure?

 In the moment, it can feel like you can’t breathe.

 The remedy for that is to breathe anyway.
 Take control of your breath cycle and your emotions will fall in line.

 Here’s a question, though:

-What causes people to buckle under pressure?
-How is it that a superstar is flawless in practice but can make mistakes in a game?
+What makes folk buckle under pressure?
+How can a superstar be flawless in practice but make mistakes in a game?
 What makes it so hard to talk to a crowd, even though it’s easy to talk to friends?

 Well, the context is different.
 There’s more at stake.
 There’s pressure.

 But think about it for a moment:

 Let’s say you’re meeting with a client.
 You know the facts and you’re normally relaxed.
 And yet, as soon as you meet them, something inside you freezes.

 Now imagine you meet with a client.
 You meet every question and objection with the right answer.
 You’re smooth, calm and charismatic.

 In other words, you’re the real you.